Connect with a certified trainer for free

 When to see a doctor

 If your symptoms aren’t the result of an acute injury, the bleeding under your toe doesn’t stop, or you have signs of an infection like a fever or pus, you should see a doctor.
 Usually, your doctor can make a diagnosis based on your medical history and a physical examination.
-Sometimes, x-rays are taken if there is concern you have fractured your toe or have some other condition causing your symptoms.
+Sometimes, x-rays are taken if there is a concern you have fractured your toe or have some other condition causing your symptoms, especially if a subungual hematoma or crushed nail is suspected.

 Non-operative treatment

 Treatment for subungual hematoma/runner’s toe is usually minimal and home-based.
-Conservative treatments include:
+Conservative runner’s toe treatments include:

 • Rest from activities that could re-injure your toe.